jhipster/generator-jhipster-nodejs/ROADMAP.md

 > The actual goal is to have **the first release (0.0.2)** with these basic features:

-* Blueprint to generate monolitich/microservice app with NestJS basic template including, optionally, angular client
+* Blueprint to generate monolitich/microservice app with NestJS basic templates
 * Swagger support
-* Entity ORM generation for only a database type and in development
+* Entity ORM generation for prod and dev database
-* Preserve liquibase db script orchestration
 * Basic security management
 * Maven simple orchestration to run server with client part in case of monolithic app with frontend code